Respite To The Red Kingdom Bamboo Craft & Rice Fields

 Pay a visit to one of the old-established factories and discover the traditional procedure of turning fine clay into eye-catching, creative terracotta masterpieces brought to you by artisanal workers.
 They have been making over 100 units a day by hand for decades.

 Make a farewell to your smiley workers and hop back onboard towards Hoa Tinh, a lesser-known rural town known for its bamboo knitting crafts.
 The local folks here make a living by creating kitchenware and decorative items using local bamboos.
 Take a pleasant stroll along the riverside for a glimpse into the day in the life of the local bamboo weavers.
-From mats and trays to baskets and many more, you name it.

 Teaming up with the bamboo weavers is a community to hyacinth weavers.
 These proud artisans spend days and nights creating woven products out of the dried stems of water hyacinth.
 This is a green aquatic plant that has a slender rootstock kind of stalked leaves widely found along the Mekong River.